tomhrr/dale/doc/1-2-setup.md

-The tests are written using Perl. `IPC::Run` is the only non-core dependency required for testing: it can be installed by running `cpan IPC::Run`, or by way of your system package manager.
+The tests are written using Perl. `IPC::Run` is the only non-core dependency required for testing: it can be installed by running `cpan IPC::Run`, or by way of the system package manager.

 ### Hello world